nightfurys/enterprise-docs/content/docs/overview/v2_scanner/_index.md

 ---
-title: "Tech Preview - Grype Integration"
+title: "Tech Preview - v2 Vulnerability Scanner"
-linkTitle: "Access"
+linkTitle: "v2 Scanner"
-weight: 1
+weight: 100
 ---

-Anchore Enterprise 3.1.0 includes a limited-functionality tech preview of an integration with [Grype](https://github.com/anchore/grype) for vulnerability scanning.
-This integration will replace the legacy vulnerability scanner in a future version of Anchore Enterprise, but is provided in this release in a preview capacity so users can try it out.
+Anchore Enterprise 3.1.0 includes a limited-functionality tech preview of a new v2 scanner based on [Grype](https://github.com/anchore/grype) for vulnerability scanning.
+This integration will replace the v1 vulnerability scanner in a future version of Anchore Enterprise, but is provided in this release in a preview capacity so users can try it out.

 ***Note:*** This tech preview is not intended for use in production environments.
 It should be installed in sandbox exnvironments,